scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 3:57
 what you should be monitoring.
 3:59
-We've just covered SLOs, golden signals, and custom telemetry, 4:03 which brings us to alerting.
+We’ve just covered SLOs, golden signals, and custom telemetry, 4:03 which brings us to alerting.
 Alerting Best Practices